-■ Press the rocker switch (Fig. 9) situated in the entrance area.
+■ Press lower part of the rocker switch in the entrance area (Fig. 9,1).

 When the engine is running and the entrance step is extended, a warning tone is heard.
-The warning tone stops as soon as the entrance step is retracted.
+The warning tone stops as soon as the entrance step has been retracted.